KulsonKula/Chaotic-model-dection/README.md

 ## About The Project

-As part of the project, recurrent neural networks with Long Short-Term Memory (LSTM) modules were applied to the problem of classifying outputs of dynamic systems associated with assessing the chaotic behavior of these systems.
+As part of the project, recurrent neural networks with Long Short-Term Memory modules were applied to the problem of classifying outputs of dynamic systems associated with assessing the chaotic behavior of these systems.

 <!-- ACKNOWLEDGMENTS -->